 Unfortunately, poppy sales that year were not strong (only \$800).
-Low sales were attributed to the Legion supporting a congressional bill which would have given bonuses to servicemen.
-Not dissuaded, Smith said in the Spokesman-Review on May 26, 1924, "I am on the whole well satisfied that we shall raise our \$10,000 for a monolithic cenotaph to Spokane's dead eventually.
+Low sales were attributed to the Legion supporting a congressional bill which would have given bonusses to servicemen.
+Not dissuaded, Smith noted in a May 26, 1924 article a the Spokesman Review that: "I am on the whole, well satisfied that we shall raise our \$10,000 for a monolithic cenotaph to Spokane's dead eventually.
 There are more than 200 who will be honored by such a monument."
-He concluded that he would appreciate any constructive suggestions to raise the whole sum and estimated that the fund contained \$1,000 at that time.
+He concluded that he would appreciate any constructive suggestions to raise the whole sum and estimated that the fund now contained \$1,000."

 Fundraising efforts in 1925 were better.
-That year the poppy sales set a record with the assistance of screen actress and Spokane native, Lucille Carlisle, Princess Columbia Mrs. George Hoffman, and dozens of society matrons and maids.
-Proceeds were three times those of the previous year with twenty thousand poppies sold by 400 volunteers.
+That year the poppy sales set a record with the assistance of screen actress and Spokane native Lucille Carlisle, and Princess Columbia, Miss George Hoffman, and dozens of society matrons and maids.
+Proceeds were three times those of the previous year, with twenty thousand poppies sold by 400 volunteers.
 The sales netted nearly \$3,000 for the cenotaph and the grave and decorations fund.
-In the Spokane Chronicle on May 30, 1925, Commander William Berry thanked all those who supported the sale and said, "At this time we assure those who supported the day that every cent of the money will be used in a fitting memorial and decorations to Spokane's World War dead."
+ON May 30, 1925 the Spokane Chronicle reported that Commander William Berry had thanked all those who support the sale and said, "At this time we assure those who supported the day that every cent of the money will be used in a fitting memorial and decorations to Spokane's World War dead."

 For the next several years the funds for the memorial slowly increased.
 By 1927 the cenotaph fund had reached \$3,500.
 As early as 1925, cemetery committee member Henry Bertelsen (a Legion member and architect) met with a group of the Gold Star Mothers.
 By the next year he had shown the group a rough model of the proposed cenotaph seeking their support and approval.
-Funds were finally adequate to begin to nail down the details of the proposal in 1929.
+Funds were finally adequate enough to begin to nail down the details of the proposal in 1929.

-In the October 7, 1929 Legion meeting minutes, Comrade Rosenthal moved to name a specific committee to investigate ways and means to erect a cenotaph in the Legion Plot in Riverside Park Cemetery.
+At the October 7, 1929 Legion meeting Comrade Rosenthal moved to name a specific committee to investigate ways and means to erect a cenotaph in the Legion Plot in Riverside Park Cemetery.
 Comrade Henry Bertelsen was named chairman and Fabian Smith and Charles S. Albert were added to the committee.